outr/profig/README.md

 `import profig._`

-This brings some implicits on specific platforms (for example, loading URLs, Files, Sources, etc. in the JVM) but the only class you really need be concerned with is `Config`.
+This brings some implicits on specific platforms (for example, loading URLs, Files, Sources, etc. in the JVM) but the only class you really need be concerned with is `Profig`.

 ### Loading Command-Line arguments

 When your application starts it is reasonable to want to allow execution of the application to override existing configuration via the command-line.
-In order to effectively do this we can simply invoke `Config.merge(args)` within our main method.
+In order to effectively do this we can simply invoke `Profig.merge(args)` within our main method.

 For a more managed representation this can be handled for you by using the `ConfigApplication` mix-in: